adele-robots/fiona-ros/README.md

  - Node: fiona_faceexpression_client.cpp
  - Srv: FaceExpression_srv.srv

-**Client for ROSFrameEventSubscriberSpark**: Sends a void_request just to receive ..........
+**Client for ROSFrameEventSubscriberSpark**: Sends a void_request to receive a boolean that says if a video frame has been detected.
  - Node: fiona_frame_client.cpp
  - Srv: FrameEventSubscriber_srv.srv